Committees

 • Dr. Avi Orner

-Negotiations Task Force (NTF)
+Negotiations Task Force

-Negotiates Physician Services Agreement with MOH
+Negotiates the Physician Services Agreement with the Ministry of Health

-Negotiations Task Force (NTF)
+Negotiations Task Force

-Negotiates Physician Services Agreement with MOH
+Negotiates the Physician Services Agreement with the Ministry of Health

 Negotiations Task Force charter PDF Icon